 13) Using the event loop what are the tasks that should be done asynchronously?

+a) I/O operations

+b) Heavy computation

+c) Anything requiring blocking

-a) I/O operations14) Why node.js is quickly gaining attention from JAVA programmers?
+14) Why node.js is quickly gaining attention from JAVA programmers?

 Node.js is quickly gaining attention as it is a loop basedomei server for JavaScript.
 Node.js gives user the ability to write the JavaScript on the server, which has access to things like HTTP stack, file I/O, TCP and databases.